• Skip to main content

 Equipment

-• 9-inch cake pan, pie plate, or cast iron skillet
+• 9-inch round cake pan, pie plate, or cast iron skillet

 • Kitchen scale